OpenZeppelin/cairo-contracts/docs/Account.md

 The general workflow is three simple steps:
 1. Acccount contract is deployed to Starknet;
-1. Account is iitialized with a public key; and
+1. Account is initialized with a public key; and
-1. Transactions are executed on the account via the Signer with each validated that the account is authenticated to perform the transaction and that the transaction is not subject to a replay attack.
+1. Transactions are executed on the Account via a Signer utility.

+Each transaction is validated for whether the Public Key is authenticated to perform the transaction and whether the transaction is subject to a replay attack.

-### Signer
+## Signer

 Signer is used to perform transactions on an account.
-To use Signer, first register a public address with the signer object.
+To use Signer, first make s Signer object with an initial parameter representing a public address.

     from utils.Signer import Signer

     signer = Signer(123456789987654321)

-Then send transactions with the signer object that need to be authenticated by StarkNet.
+Then send transactions with the Signer object that need to be authenticated by StarkNet.

     await signer.send_transaction(account, contract_address, 'account_command', [])

-## Core

-### Account
+## Account

     account = await starknet.deploy("contracts/Account.cairo")

 An account initialized with a public key.
 Accounts are transferable.

-Execution of the account proof on StarkNet will validate the signature of the Account.
+Execution of the account proof on StarkNet will validate the signature of the Account and whether the transaction is subject to a replay attack.

-#### Functions
+### Functions

-##### initialize
+#### initialize

     $ Cairo
     func initialize (_public_key: felt, _address: felt)